Český Krumlov

 |

 We loved exploring this enchanting town.
-We knew nothing about Český Krumlov before we left home, but we are so glad that it was on this itinerary.
-Sadly the fairytale had to end for us and the bus was waiting to take us back to reality.
-It was a great day!
+We knew nothing about Český Krumlov before leaving home, but we are so glad that it was on the itinerary.
+It's the kind of place that has stayed with us.